The right lighting is crucial to get a healthy and good-looking Philodendron birkin plant.

 While it does need adequate sunlight for growth and variegation, it can handle low to medium light.

-Eventually, your Philodendron birkin will grow to be between one to three feet in height and width, but your windowsill is the perfect location for your plant in the meantime.
+Eventually, your Philodendron birkin will grow to be between one to three feet in height and width, but your windowsill is the perfect location for your plant.

 If you decide to place your Philodendron birkin on a windowsill or in front of a window, you should choose a window that faces east or west.